janmoesen/tilde/README.md

 Tilde: ~ is where the ♥ is

-Various configuration files ("dot files") and scripts from my home directory.
+Various configuration files ("dotfiles") and scripts from my home directory.
 I use this on new computers so I feel more at home.

 To install, execute: